1,000+ Opportunities

 Review our Grant Eligibility Information before you apply.
 Grant Eligibility Information

-Based on current listing details, eligibility includes: Nonprofit corporations with 501(c)(3) status, organized under Illinois law, based in Illinois, and providing services within the state.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit corporations with 501(c)(3) status, organized under Illinois law, based in Illinois, and providing services within the state.
+Confirm the full requirements in the official notice before applying.